dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

   Restrict to tests that are only for the selected node and ignore all tests from the attached nodes

 To visualize these methods, suppose you have `model_a`, `model_b`, and `model_c` and associated data tests.
-Here's what it will look like when you execute `dbt run` and then the various indirect selction modes:
+Here's what it will look like when you execute `dbt run` vs. `dbt build` with the various indirect selection modes:

 <DocCarousel slidesPerView={1}>